Maximum Rates (pdf)

 The providers must charge the same rate for private-pay and subsidized parents.
 Before raising her/his rates, the provider must realize that this might create a burden for private-pay parents.

 These changes were implemented to make the Wisconsin Shares program more equitable and efficient across the state.
-The number of parents needing financial assistance to pay for child care has grown along with the cost of child care, but the funding available has not been increased to meet the need.
+The number of parents needing financial assistance to pay for child care has grown along with the cost of child care.

 What are other states doing?